oas004/VerifyComposeMetricsPlugin/README.md

+# Public Archive

+Making this as a public archive.
+It was a very cool project and I learned a lot from it.
+However, I don't have time to maintain it and give it the love it deserves.^

+If you really want it back, please consider sending me a message or forking it.

 # IMPORTANT
 This project is currently experimental and the APIs might change in the future.
 These APIs are marked with the `@Incubating` annotation to indicate this.